overte-org/overte-docs-sphinx/docs/source/developer/build.rst

 #######################
-Building Vircadia
+Building Overte
 #######################

-The following are the guides for building Vircadia from source.
+The following are the guides for building Overte from source.

 .. toctree::
     :maxdepth: 1